Central African rock python: Taxonomy and etymology

-P. sebae was first described by Johann Friedrich Gmelin, a German naturalist, in 1789.
-Therefore, he is also the taxon author of the species.

 The generic name Python is a Greek word referring to the enormous serpent at Delphi slain by Apollo in Greek mythology.
 The specific name sebae is a latinization of the surname of Dutch zoologist, Albertus Seba.
 Common name usage varies with the species referred to as the African rock python or simply the rock python.

 Description

 Africa's largest snake species and one of the world's largest, the Central African rock python adult measures 3 to 3.53 m in total length (including tail), with only unusually large specimens likely to exceed 4.8 m.
 Reports of specimens over 6 m are considered reliable, although larger specimens have never been confirmed.
 Weights are reportedly in the range of 55 to 65 kg or more.
 Exceptionally large specimens may weigh 91 kg or more.
 On average, large adults of Central African rock pythons are quite heavily built, perhaps more so than most specimens of the somewhat longer reticulated as well as Indian and Burmese pythons and far more so than the amethystine python, although the species is on average less heavily built than the green anaconda.
 The species may be the second heaviest living snake with some authors agreeing that it can exceptionally exceed 90 kg.
 One specimen, reportedly 7 m in length, was killed by K. H. Kroft in 1958 and was claimed to have had a 1.5 m juvenile Nile crocodile in its stomach.
 An even larger specimen considered authentic was shot in the Gambia and measured 7.5 m.

 The snake varies considerably in body size between different areas.
 In general, it is smaller in highly populated regions, such as in southern Nigeria, only reaching its maximum length in areas such as Sierra Leone, where the human population density is lower.
 Males are typically smaller than females.

+One individual captured in Côte d'Ivoire was allegedly 9.96 m long.

-The Central African rock python's body is thick and covered with colored blotches, often joining up in a broad, irregular stripe.
+The body is thick and covered with coloured blotches, often joining up in a broad, irregular stripe.
 Body markings vary between brown, olive, chestnut, and yellow, but fade to white on the underside.
-The head is triangular and is marked on top with a dark brown “spear-head” outlined in buffy yellow.
+The head is triangular and is marked on top with a dark brown "spear-head" outlined in buffy yellow.
 Teeth are many, sharp, and backwardly curved.
 Under the eye, there is a distinctive triangular marking, the subocular mark.
 Like all pythons, the scales of the African rock python are small and smooth.
 Those around the lips possess heat-sensitive pits, which are used to detect warm-blooded prey, even in the dark.
 Pythons also possess two functioning lungs, unlike more advanced snakes, which have only one, and also have small, visible pelvic spurs, believed to be the vestiges of hind limbs.

 The Southern African rock python and the Central African rock python differ in the following ways: